amwhalen/cyclopress/readme.txt

 1. Place some CycloPress PHP functions in your templates or in your PHP-enabled pages or posts to see your stats.

 Find more information about CycloPress PHP functions in the Other Notes section.
+You can also check out [more instructions and discussion](http://amwhalen.com/blog/projects/cyclopress/) on my web page.

 == To Do ==